Get road trip ready with this car safety checklist

 Check your tyres

-Clean your car inside and out
+Organise and clean your car inside and out

 Pack your emergency car safety kit

-Your kit should include a phone charger, bottled water, non-perishable food, car owner's manual, torch with spare batteries, jumper leads, hi-vis vest, reflective triangle, picnic rug or blanket, spare wheel and tyre, fire extinguisher, first aid kit, your Emergency Roadside Assistance details and a small amount of cash.
+Your kit should include a phone charger, bottled water, non-perishable food, car owner's manual, torch with spare batteries, jumper leads, hi-vis vest, reflective triangle, picnic rug or blanket, spare wheel and tyre, fire extinguisher, first aid kit, your emergency roadside assistance details and a small amount of cash.